+The discount points are listed on the settlement statement at closing.
+Gustan Cho Associates are MORTGAGE EXPERTS, not accounting experts.
+We recommend Consulting a CPA for any tax-related questions.
 For more information on discount points and tax deductions, see the IRS WEBSITE on this topic.

-Qualifying For Mortgage With Direct Lender With No Overlays
+Qualifying For Mortgage With Lender With No Overlays

 We pride ourselves on offering top-notch customer service.
 We will spend the time to educate you on all aspects of your loan, including discount points.
 We want to make sure where you are getting the best deal available to you.
 Gustan Cho Associates are 5-star national direct lenders with no overlays on government and conventional loans.
 Please reach out to us for a competitive rate quote or any general questions you may have.
 The team at Gustan Cho Associates may be contacted seven days a week, mornings, evenings, weekends, and holidays.
-Your questions can be sent to email@example.com or you can call in directly at 630-659-7644.
+Your questions can be sent to email@example.com or you can call in directly at (800) 900-8569.